Camino de Glendalough

 The Camino de Glendalough takes pilgrims through the beautiful Wicklow Mountains between Hollywood and Glendalough.
 The route follows the ancient pilgrim path of St Kevin’s Way from St Kevin’s Church in Hollywood to the Monastic City in Glendalough.
 The full Camino covers a distance of 30 kilometres but there are also many opportunities to join the path for individuals and groups wishing to make shorter journeys.

-The 2017 Diocesan Camino de Glendalough will take place on Sunday September 10.
-As with last year, pilgrims will be welcome to join the Camino at any point during the day and choose to take the full 30 kilometre pilgrimage following St Kevin’s Way from Hollywood in West Wicklow to Glendalough or a shorter route.
+The 2018 Diocesan Camino de Glendalough will take place on Sunday September 9.
+As with last year, pilgrims will be welcome to join the Camino at any point during the day.
+They can choose to take the full 30 kilometre pilgrimage following St Kevin’s Way from Hollywood in West Wicklow to Glendalough or a shorter route.

-The day will start with a Service of Holy Communion and Pilgrim blessing in St Kevin’s Church in Hollywood at 9.00 am on September 10.
-There will be a service in St John’s Church in Laragh at 9.30 am.
+The day will start with a Service of Holy Communion and Pilgrim blessing in St Kevin’s Church in Hollywood at 9.00 am on September 9.

 Once again, St John’s in Laragh will act as a hub during the day with buses available to ferry people to the Wicklow Gap for shorter walks.
 The day will conclude with a short service at the Upper Lake in Glendalough.

-The first Camino de Glendalough took place last November and attracted pilgrims from all over Dublin & Glendalough and beyond.
+The first Camino de Glendalough took place in 2016 and attracted pilgrims from all over Dublin & Glendalough and beyond.
 The idea arose from the diocesan Come & C discipleship programme and has sparked a lot of interest both locally and internationally.

 People have undertaken pilgrimage since early Christian times and early Irish monks were well known for their wonderlust.
 Today’s pilgrims may undertake their journeys for many reasons – a sudden change in their lives, an urge to find a deeper meaning in life, to give thanks or seek blessing.
 Pilgrimage brings people on two journeys: one physical and one internal or spiritual.